A Belfast Guide for

 Designed by Charles Lanyon, the Crumlin Road Gaol opened its gates to prisoners from 1846 to 1996, and reopened again to tourists in recent times after a restoration costing 10 million pounds.
 Across the street is the old Corinthian courthouse, to which prisoners would have been marched along a passage underground to attend trial.
 It’s a listed building but it’s now in derelict state, bearing the marks of at least two arson attacks.
 I hear a developer had plans to turn it into a luxury hotel, but that hasn’t panned out.

 Soak in the weekend atmosphere at St George’s Market, and try some of Northern Ireland’s most iconic breakfasts, such as the Ulster Fry and Belfast Bap, and a variety of soda bread and potato bread.
 Built in the 1890s, it’s apparently Ireland’s oldest covered market, offering up food, arts and crafts, as well as live music.
 Note that it’s only open on Fridays, Saturdays and Sundays.

-Real personal stories, told live.
+Real personal stories,